-These programs can be integrated with major accounting programs, so you don't have to enter in timesheets twice and allowing you to get accurate labor costs.
+These programs can be integrated with major accounting programs, so you don't have to enter in timesheets twice while allowing you to get accurate labor costs.

 Data gathering software

 Plenty of construction companies make the mistake of going with the cheapest subcontractor they can find.
-They can then find themselves over budget and behind schedule thanks to the poor quality of work that subcontractor submitted.
+They can then find themselves over budget and behind schedule, thanks to the poor quality of work done by subcontractor.

-Keeping accurate data on subcontractors and their work will help you make better-informed decisions for the future, and if that company is worth working with again.
-APE Mobile comes with several templates specific to construction management that can help calculate the ROI on certain subcontractors and let you further optimize your workflow.
-You'll save money by avoiding redoing work and picking the best subcontractor for your money.
+Keeping accurate data on subcontractors, and their work, helps you make better-informed decisions for the future, and if that company is worth working with again.
+APE Mobile comes with several templates specific to construction management that can help calculate the ROI on certain subcontractors and lets you further optimize your workflow.

 There's nothing wrong with the traditional clipboard and pen, but as construction projects get larger and more complicated, consider upgrading to a tablet with these software solutions.
 It'll be worth it to learn these programs so you can better keep track of your subcontractors, making sure they're on time and efficient with their work.
-Ultimately these tools can help you make smarter decisions to save your company money and time.
-Using data to create detailed reports to see which subcontractors are valuable and which ones just aren't cutting it
+Ultimately, these tools can help you make smarter decisions to save your company money and time.